-The following are recommendations regarding emergency evacuation from the Office of Campus Safety and Security, 512-471-5767, http://www.utexas.edu/safety/.
+The following are recommendations regarding emergency evacuation from the Office of Campus Safety and Security.

 - Occupants of buildings on The University of Texas at Austin campus are required to evacuate buildings when a fire alarm is activated.
 Alarm activation or announcement requires exiting and assembling outside. - Familiarize yourself with all exit doors of each classroom and building you may occupy.
-Remember that the nearest exit door may not be the one you used when entering the building. - Students requiring assistance in evacuation shall inform their instructor in writing during the first week of class. - In the event of an evacuation, follow the instruction of faculty or class instructors.
-Do not re-enter a building unless given instructions by the following: Austin Fire Department, The University of Texas at Austin Police Department, or Fire Prevention Services office. - Link to information regarding emergency evacuation routes and emergency procedures can be found at: http://emergency.utexas.edu/.
+Remember that the nearest exit door may not be the one you used when entering the building. - Students requiring assistance in evacuation shall inform their instructor in writing during the first week of class. - In the event of an evacuation, follow the instructions of faculty or class instructors.
+Do not re-enter a building unless given instructions by the following: Austin Fire Department, The University of Texas at Austin Police Department, or Fire Prevention Services office. - Link to information regarding emergency evacuation routes and emergency procedures can be found at: http://emergency.utexas.edu.